eddie-z-ng/webRTC_tetris/README.md

 Webtris
 =============
 A web-app that allows two-player roulette Tetris.
-The app uses WebRTC to to allow video chat calls and connections directly within the browser.
+The app uses WebRTC to allow video chat calls and connections directly within the browser.

-Pardon the mess!

 See it at [webtris](http://web-tris.com).

 Please note that this currently works only in WebRTC capable browsers (e.g. Chrome, Opera, Firefox).

+Pardon the mess!

 Screenshots
 --------